ibm-cloud-docs/assistant/expression-language.md

 The intents array contains one or more intents that were recognized in the user input, sorted in descending order of confidence.

 Each intent has one property only: the `confidence` property.
-The confidence property is a decimal percentage that represents the service's confidence in the recognized intent.
+The confidence property is a decimal percentage that represents your assistant's confidence in the recognized intent.

 While testing your dialog, you can see details of the intents that are recognized in user input by specifying this expression in a dialog node response: